Thuylt185411/English/Cam12/Test2/Part3.md

 **Cambridge Meaning:** A disease or condition that gets worse as time goes on.
 **Sentence:** Alzheimer’s is a degenerative disease that affects memory.
 **Conversation:**
-A – What happens with this illness?
+A – What happens with this illness
 B – It’s degenerative, so it gets worse over time.

 ### Word: Demonstration